Clinical Research in Obstetrics & Gynaecology

-Genomic Imprinting in Reproductive Biology
+Epigenetics and Genomic Imprinting in Reproductive Biology

-Fetal growth and metabolism
+Fetal Growth and Development

 The mechanisms that allow growth of the antigenically foreign conceptus without stimulating rejection by the mother’s immune system is one of the most fascinating questions in immunology.
-The work of Dr Ashley Moffett and Dr Andrew Sharkey takes this further by studying the role of the maternal uterine immune system in regulating the process of placentation.
+The work of Prof Ashley Moffett and Dr Andrew Sharkey in collaboration with Dr Colucci takes this further by studying the role of the maternal uterine immune system in regulating the process of placentation.
 Specifically, they address how the dominant population of uterine leukocytes, Natural Killer (NK) cells recognise MHC Class I ligands on fetal trophoblast cells and how might this result in altered trophoblast function.
 Hence, their view of the maternal-fetal relationship does not consider the placenta as akin to an allograft that must avoid rejection by maternal T cells.
 Instead, they have defined several molecular recognition systems whereby cells of the innate immune system discern and respond to the placenta.

 Cancer of the Female Reproductive organs